ben-web/NC-News-Back-End/README.md

 ### End to end testing

-Tests use [SuperTest](https://github.com/visionmedia/supertest#readme) to simulate the server and [Mocha](https://mochajs.org/) and [Chai](http://www.chaijs.com/) for assertion based testing.
+Tests use [SuperTest](https://github.com/visionmedia/supertest#readme), [Mocha](https://mochajs.org/) and [Chai](http://www.chaijs.com/) for assertion based testing.

 Tests use their own database as configured in _.config/index.js_.
-This database is reseeded for each test using data that is stored in the _./seed/testData_ directory in JSON format.
+This database is reseeded before each test using data that is stored in the _./seed/testData_ directory in JSON format.

 Endpoints in a RESTful API must respond to HTTP verbs in the correct manner.
-Therefore, the tests in this project attempt both to ensure data is retrieved or amended as requested by the calling application, and also that the correct HTTP status codes are returned in each response.
+The tests in this project therefore:

+* validate that data is retrieved or amended as appropriate to the controller and HTTP request method
+* data is returned in the correct JSON format
+* correct HTTP status codes are attached to the response header
+* error messages are returned where required

 #### Example of happy path testing